apache/incubator-spot/dev/release/README.md

     -----------------------------------

-The second voting is the most imporant since it is required to get three +1 (Binding) vote from the IPMC members from the Incubator General list to declare an official release.
+The second voting is the most important since it is required to get three +1 (Binding) vote from the IPMC members from the Incubator General list to declare an official release.

 Send the vote to the general Incubator list and include the voting results from the dev list.